FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 !> Be careful with the Room properties recall, changing some properties like _Reverberation Density_ or Size causes reverb reconstruction (and audio drops).

-!> If **Ask for update before recalling** option is checked and changes are detected between the current snapshot and current state, a window will propose to update the current snapshot.
+!> If **Ask for update before recalling** option is checked and changes are detected between the current snapshot and current state, a window will propose to update the current snapshot if there are differences between the current state and the snapshot.

 ## Snapshots handling